huggingface/transformers/docs/source/en/model_sharing.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/new_model_repo.png"/>
 </div>

-Add some details about your model:
+Add some information about your model:

 - Select the **owner** of the repository.
 This can be yourself or any of the organizations you belong to.
 - Pick a name for your model, which will also be the repository name.